 The campus is being delivered through a long-term collaboration between the University of Birmingham, as landowner, and experienced investor-developers Bruntwood SciTech.
 It will become the only science park in the region dedicated to health and life sciences, sitting at the heart of a critical cluster of health excellence, led by BHP, creating opportunities for transformative collaborations between businesses, the University and NHS partners.

-The park will provide cutting-edge innovation facilities, building on our nationally recognised strengths in healthcare data, genomics medicine and diagnostics, medical technologies and clinical trials.
+The campus will provide cutting-edge innovation facilities, building on our nationally recognised strengths in healthcare data, genomics medicine and diagnostics, medical technologies and clinical trials.

 Our unique concentration of prestigious education, research and clinical institutions makes Birmingham one of the few global cities truly equipped to deliver co-located, integrated health & life sciences expertise.
 And, with an open and inclusive culture, we will create an environment where businesses will thrive.

 It will build on BHP’s integrated clinical-academic vision to deliver research that matters, making BHIC an exciting proposition as part of the evolution of life sciences in not only Birmingham but the wider region and UK.

 The campus will provide a rare opportunity to expand the BHP offer to businesses.
 It will create innovation, collaboration and co-location spaces for businesses of all sizes – and at all stages in their development.